+(C) AUTHORITY OF COMMISSION.-The Commission may, by rule, regulation, or order, delegate the public reporting responsibilities of the Commission under this paragraph in accordance with such terms and conditions as the Commission determines to be appropriate and in the public interest.

+(n) SECURITY-BASED SWAP DATA REPOSITORIES.-

-- (C) AUTHORITY OF COMMISSION.-The Commission may, by rule, regulation, or order, delegate the public reporting responsibilities of the Commission under this paragraph in accordance with such terms and conditions as the Commission determines to be appropriate and in the public inter- - (n) Security-based Swap Data Repositories. - (1) REGISTRATION REQUIREMENT.-It shall be unlawful for any person, unless registered with the Commission, directly or indirectly, to make use of the mails or any means or instrumentality of interstate commerce to perform the functions of a security-based swap data repository.
+(1) REGISTRATION REQUIREMENT.-It shall be unlawful for any person, unless registered with the Commission, directly or indirectly, to make use of the mails or any means or instrumentality of interstate commerce to perform the functions of a security-based swap data repository.

-(2) Inspection and examination.-Each registered securitybased swap data repository shall be subject to inspection and examination by any representative of the Commission.
+(2) INSPECTION AND EXAMINATION.-Each registered securitybased swap data repository shall be subject to inspection and examination by any representative of the Commission.

-(3) Compliance with core principles.-

-(A) IN GENERAL.-To be registered, and maintain registration, as a security-based swap data repository, the security-based swap data repository shall comply withthis subsection; and
+(3) COMPLIANCE WITH CORE PRINCIPLES.- (A) IN GENERAL.-To be registered, and maintain registration, as a security-based swap data repository, the security-based swap data repository shall comply with-

-(i) the requirements and core principles described in
+(i) the requirements and core principles described in this subsection; and